Threat (computer security): Threat action

-Threat action is an assault on system security.

-A complete security architecture deals with both intentional acts (i.e. attacks) and accidental events.
+A threat action is an assault on system security.
+A complete security architecture deals with both intentional acts and accidental events.

-Various kinds of threat actions are defined as subentries under "threat consequence".

 Threat analysis

 Threat analysis is the analysis of the probability of occurrences and consequences of damaging actions to a system.
-It is the basis of risk analysis.
+It forms the basis of risk analysis.

 Threat modeling

-Threat modeling is a process that helps organizations identify and prioritize potential threats to their systems.
-It involves analyzing the system's architecture, identifying potential threats, and prioritizing them based on their impact and likelihood.
+Threat modeling is a process that helps to identify and prioritize potential threats to systems.
+It involves analyzing a system's architecture, identifying potential threats, and prioritizing them based on their impact and likelihood.
 By using threat modeling, organizations can develop a proactive approach to security and prioritize their resources to address the most significant risks.

 Threat intelligence

-Threat intelligence is the practice of collecting and analyzing information about potential and current threats to an organization.
-This information can include indicators of compromise, attack techniques, and threat actor profiles.
-By using threat intelligence, organizations can develop a better understanding of the threat landscape and improve their ability to detect and respond to threats.
+Threat intelligence is the practice of collecting and analyzing information about potential and current threats to a system.
+This information can include indicators of compromise, attack techniques, and threat-actor profiles.

 Threat consequence

 Threat consequence is a security violation that results from a threat action.

-Includes disclosure, deception, disruption, and usurpation.

-The following subentries describe four kinds of threat consequences, and also list and describe the kinds of threat actions that cause each consequence.

-Threat actions that are accidental events are marked by "*".